phoenix-rtos/phoenix-rtos-doc/loader/architecture.md

 # Architecture

-The Phoenix-RTOS loader is a self-sufficient application which does not use any of the external libraries.
+The Phoenix-RTOS loader is a self-sufficient application that does not use external libraries.

-It only includes common syspage's header files from phoenix-rtos-kernel.
+It includes common syspage headers from `phoenix-rtos-kernel`.

-Plo is divided into the following subsystems:
+PLO is divided into the following subsystems:

 * cmds - command-line interface